 In other regions of the world, you may encounter it as pilau (from the Indian subcontinent), palaw (in Afghan cuisine), pulao (Persian) or plav (Central Asia), and pilav (in Turkey).
 Nearly every region in the world has a variation of a rice dish cooked in a similar method.
 Some with meat, some without, and some with wheat-like bulgar.

 An easy but delicious homemade pilaf though is basically made up of 5 components: Aromatics + Rice and Orzo + Spices + Cooking Liquid, and a Finishing touch.

-- Aromatics - Garlic and Onion, truly staples in our cooking!
-Fresh is key, and we even add a little extra flavor with some powdered but you really need at least some fresh for this recipe as it's the base to a great pilaf.
+- Aromatics - Garlic and Onion, true staples in our cooking!
+Fresh is key, and we even add a little extra flavor with some powdered but you really need at least some fresh for this recipe as it's the base of a great pilaf.

 - Rice - For the rice, Long Grain White, Basmati or Jasmine all work great.
 Be sure you rinse it!

 - Orzo - Not found in all rice pilaf dishes, but the added taste and texture (and look) of the orzo pasta is what really brings me back to the boxed version from my childhood.